andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-18.md

 tags: []
 excerpt: >-
   Renting time on telescopes, managing your color, and bringing an old laptop back to life with free software.
+In this episode, I take off on some photographic tangents as I fall down three technological rabbit holes.
 thumb_image_alt: My rendition of the Horsehead Nebula
 image_alt: My rendition of the Horsehead Nebula
 image_position: right